 These German policies were not only unpopular, they also had serious effects on the lives of the Tanzanian people changing the social fabric of the society.
 Many Tanzanians were reduced to manual labor on plantations run by the Germans, losing their independence and former lifestyles.
 Also, since men were forced away from their homes to work, women were forced to assume some of the traditional male roles.

-During the summer of 1905, East Africa became the scene a major historical battle.
+During the summer of 1905, East Africa became the scene of a major historical battle.
 A spirit medium named Kinjikitile Ngwale claimed to be possessed by a snake spirit called Hongo and to know a secret, sacred liquid “war medicine” that could repel German bullets called “Maji Maji,” which means “sacred water.”
 Ngwale began calling himself Bokero and insisted that the people of the region were called to drive the Germans out.
-This powerful “war medicine” turned out to be water mixed with castor oil and millet seeds and other roots.
 With such a weapon, many Tanzanian nations like the Ngori, Yao, and Bena joined the uprising.
 As such it was the first significant example of inter-African cooperation in the battle against colonial control.

 The followers of Bokero’s movement were poorly armed with few rifles and muskets.
 They relied more on arrows and spears, some of which were poisoned.
 However, they were numerous and believed that they could not be harmed because the Germans’ bullets would turn to water.
 The Maji Maji warriors attacked in the open in a massive wave attack depending upon the “war medicine” to protect them.
 Initially they attacked small outposts and damaged cotton plants.
 On July 31, 1905, Matumbi men marched on Samanga and destroyed the cotton crop as well as a trading post.
 Kinjikitile Ngwale was arrested and hanged for treason.
 Before his execution, he declared that he had spread the medicine of the rebellion throughout the region.